llvm/llvm-project/clang/docs/UsersManual.rst

    * ``basic`` Implementation of complex division and multiplication using algebraic formulas at source precision.
 No special handling to avoid overflow.
 NaN and infinite and  values are not handled.
    * ``improved`` Implementation of complex division using the Smith algorithm at source precision.
 Smith's algorithm for complex division.
      See SMITH, R. L. Algorithm 116: Complex division.
 Commun.
 ACM 5, 8 (1962).
      This value offers improved handling for overflow in intermediate calculations, but overflow may occur.
 NaN and infinite and  values are not handled in some cases.
    * ``full`` Implementation of complex division and multiplication using a call to runtime library functions (generally the case, but the BE might sometimes replace the library call if it knows enough about the potential range of the inputs).
 Overflow and non-finite values are handled by the library implementation.
+For the case of multiplication overflow will occur in accordance with normal floating-point rules.
    * ``promoted`` Implementation of complex division using algebraic formulas at higher precision.
 Overflow is handled.
 Non-finite values are handled in some cases.
-If the target hardware does not have native support for a higher precision data type, an implementation for the complex operation will be used to provide improved guards against intermediate overflow, but overflow and underflow may still occur in some cases.
+If the target does not have native support for a higher precision data type, an implementation for the complex operation will be used to provide improved guards against intermediate overflow, but overflow and underflow may still occur in some cases.
 NaN and infinite and  values are not handled.